AuDigitalHealth/ci-fhir-r4/pages/EventSummary/_includes/guidance.md

 ## Conformance conventions

 ### StructureDefinition
-The content of this implementation guide is a set of FHIR [StructureDefinition](http://hl7.org/fhir/r4/structuredefinition.html) resources for implementing the document model that is the subject of this implementation guide, i.e. Event Summary.
+The content of this implementation guide is a set of FHIR [StructureDefinition](http://hl7.org/fhir/r4/structuredefinition.html) resources for implementing the document model that is the subject of this implementation guide.

 This implementation guide includes FHIR profiles that are a set of constraints and/or extensions to FHIR base resources or a data types in the format of a StructureDefinition resource.
 A StructureDefinition describes a structure - a set of data element definitions, and their associated rules of usage – and is hereafter referred to as a ‘profile’ or an ‘extension’.